 Umbrella Festival acknowledges and pay our respects to the Kaurna people of the Adelaide Plains and the traditional custodians whose ancestral lands on which our festival takes place.
 We acknowledge that these lands were never ceded, and remain as important to the living First Nations peoples today and value their ongoing connection to the land, desert, sea and culture.
 We pay respects to all Elders; past, present and emerging.

-Umbrella Festival is an open access live music festival presented by not-for-proFit organisation, Music SA.
+Umbrella Festival is a South Australian open access live music festival presented by not-for-profit organisation, Music SA.

 Funding assistance is gratefully received from the Live Music Events Fund through the Music Development Office (MDO) and the South Australian Tourism Commission.
-Other major partners include the City of Adelaide, Adelaide Fringe, Channel 9 Adelaide, Moshtix, and the Australian Hotels Association (SA Branch).
+Other major partners include the City of Adelaide, Adelaide Fringe, Moshtix, and the Australian Hotels Association (SA Branch).

 Adelaide is officially recognised as a UNESCO City of Music.
 For audiences, Umbrella is the perfect incarnation of what it means to be a UNESCO City of Music.
 Umbrella is a grass roots organic creation that is made up of local venues and mainly local performers.
-It has a connection with the people and places of Adelaide, so that visitors who attend Umbrella events experience something that is quintessentially Adelaidian and reflective of a live music sector that is envied across the nation.
+It has a connection with the people and places of South Australia, so that visitors who attend Umbrella events experience something that is quintessentially South Australian and reflective of a live music sector that is envied across the nation.